Working with GordonWeddingFilms

 Beyond the film

-This approach is designed for couples who value emotion, structure, and meaning over volume or fast-paced editing.
+This approach is designed for couples who value emotional depth over volume.

 “Throughout the celebrations, he was so respectful and pleasant that it genuinely felt like he was part of the wedding party.” – Isaiah & Tanya (wedding at Hyères, France)